usnistgov/IrradInterPy/README.md

 In the GUI, each time a selection is made, e.g. changing the interpolation step size, the coefficients, interpolation, and visualization update automatically.

 First, select the lower and upper wavelength bounds to apply the fit over, and the degrees of freedom of the fit.
-The degrees of freedom selection dictates the number of A$_n$ coefficients.
+The degrees of freedom selection dictates the number of A<sup>_n</sup> coefficients.

 Next, select the lower and upper wavelength bounds to apply the interpolation over, and enter the desired interpolation step.
 Because extrapolation can easily produce poor results from this fit, when selecting a wavelength bound of interpolation that is outside the region of the fit, the fit will automatically change to the interpolation bounds.